saschaorth/item-catalog/README.md

 You can create some test categories with: `python test_items.py`
-- In order get the third party user registration via Google's OAuth2.0 started [Create your own client secrets](https://developers.google.com/identity/protocols/OAuth2) and save them as client_secrets in the catalog directory.
+- In order get the third party user registration via Google's OAuth2.0 started [Create your own client secrets](https://developers.google.com/identity/protocols/OAuth2) and save them as client_secrets.json in the catalog directory.
 - Start the application with: `python application.py`
 - Now access the application via: `http://localhost:5000/`